strategineer/personal-website/content/books/2023-07-29/index.md

 ---
-title: "The Fifth Season"
-authors: "N. K. Jemisin"
+authors: N. K. Jemisin
+books/tags:
+- fiction
+- science fantasy
+- slay
 date: 2023-07-29
+params:
+  isbn13: '9780316229296'
+  series: The Broken Earth
 star_rating: 5
-books/tags:
-  - "fiction"
-  - "science fantasy"
-  - "slay"
-params:
-  series: "The Broken Earth"
+title: The Fifth Season
 ---

 **The shake that passes will echo.
 The wave that recedes will come back.
 The